We earn commissions from links on this site.

 Prices & Packages

-- Panda Dome Essential starts at € 17 and offers entry-level antivirus protection: Anti-malware, VPN, and a firewall.
+- Panda Dome Essential starts at € 17 (Europe) or $ 24 (USA).
+It offers antivirus and a firewall.

-- Panda Dome Advanced starts at € 23 and adds several extra features.
+- Panda Dome Advanced starts at € 23 (Europe) or $ 28 (USA).
+It adds anti-phishing and parental controls.

-- Panda Dome Complete starts at € 35 and adds the password manager and several extra features.
+- Panda Dome Complete starts at € 35 (Europe) or $ 43 (USA).
+It adds a password manager and system optimizer.

-- Panda Dome Premium starts at € 35 and adds the unlimited VPN and several extra features.
+- Panda Dome Premium starts at € 60 (Europe) or $ 67 (USA).
+It adds an unlimited VPN and update manager.

 - Safe browsing: Block malicious URLs and phishing sites.

 - Dark web scanner: Search the dark web for your email address.